dorna-robotics/dorna2-python/README.md

 # Dorna2
-This is the Python API tutorial for [Dorna 2][dorna] robotic arm.
+This is the Python API repository for [Dorna 2][dorna] robotic arm.
-For full documentation please visit the [documentation page](https://doc.dorna.ai/docs/api/python/manual).

 ## Installation
 Notice that the program has been tested only on Python 3.7+.